The video experts blog

 - Adds emotions to the shot

-- Great to slow down video shots during sporting events
+- Great for slowing down video shots during sporting events

-- Can be slowed down to the perfect slow-motion ability
+- It can be slowed down to the perfect slow-motion ability

 - HD video